Vetting & Recommending Tutors

 Has a student asked you for “Vetting” in a subject you teach?

-In an effort to improve the quality of our services the CTAE is now requiring that its staff supply us with the name of a faculty member who would “vouch” for their competency.
+In an effort to improve the quality of our services the CTAE is now asking that our student staff supply us with the name of a faculty member who can verify their competency in that subject material.
 Each tutor must find a faculty member who believes them able to tutor a topic prior to being scheduled for that topic.

 Do you know a student who would make a great Tutor?